An Anti-racism Pledge from the L.E. Phillips Memorial Public Library

 In our events and programming, in person and online, we will not avoid hard questions.
 We will embrace the discomfort and guilt one feels when confronting racism.
 We will work collaboratively with local organizations to provide opportunities for anti-racist discussion and education.
 We are committed to preserving the library’s platform as a tool for community engagement and actionable change.

 For our staff, we will provide the training needed to foster an inclusive environment, and we pledge to focus on voices of color as we continue to learn.

 Within these strategies we must recognize how one system of oppression rarely works in isolation.
 Hate yearns to absorb more hate.
 And so we must also acknowledge and fight against sexism, transphobia, homophobia, ableism, and all other forms of inequality.

 As a library, we recognize we must do more than provide you with anti-racist resources.
 As a library, we must pledge to be anti-racist.
 This is the standard to which we ask you hold us accountable.

 We believe that black lives matter.
 We believe in the power of free and accessible information.
 We believe in our community, and we believe that we are stronger together.

-This pledge is posted on behalf of library staff by Director Pamela Westby and is approved by the L.E.
+This pledge was posted on behalf of library staff by former Director Pamela Westby and is approved by the L.E.
 Phillips Memorial Public Library Board of Trustees.